 Texas Tech at No. 25 Kansas State (-7.5): Both teams are coming off big upsets, so I think a sleepy start is likely.
 Also, games when K-State is favored tend to follow a similar script with the Wildcats playing a run-heavy, ball control game.
 Since Chris Klieman became head coach in 2019, the under is 14-5 when K-State is the favorite.
 Pick: Under 57.5

 Navy at Air Force (-14): The under is 14-5-1 in the last 20 meetings between these two.
 They both run the option.
 The clock keeps moving and the totals stay low.
 Pick: Under 37.5

 For other Week 5 picks from Sam Cooper, click here.

-For Week 5 picks from Dan Wetzel, Pete Thamel and Pat Forde subscribe to the College Football Enquirer podcast.
+For Week 5 picks from Dan Wetzel, Pat Forde and Ross Dellenger, subscribe to the College Football Enquirer.